sandhjos/DNAC-ComplianceMon/README.md

 This repo will use xml formatted compliance rules from Cisco DNA Center to how to detect and mitigate unauthorized, or non-compliant configuration changes and notify ServiceNow or via Email.

+This repo is based on ConfigMon-DNAC by Gabi Z

 ## The Challenge:
  - 70% of policy violations are due to user errors
  - Configuration drifting